“Is this not the fast that I have chosen:

 When a believer practices criticism, fault-finding and gossip, he hurts his fellow believers.
 He causes them discouragement, defeat and sorrow.
 So, the Lord withdraws from him who practices such behavior.
 God cannot bless a person who is proud and selfish.
 A true Christian must first crucify self and surrender fully to the changing work of Holy Spirit.
 He should allow the grace of God to exhibit through him a love for his fellow men.

-The renewal of the heart begins with a true Sabbath observance (v.
-13).
+The renewal of the heart begins with a true Sabbath observance because the Sabbath day is God’s appointed time with His chidren (Isaiah 58: 13).
 This will lead to the work of reformation pictured in Isaiah 58:5–12.
 Honoring God’s holy day means having a relationship with Him and remembering His transforming power.
-The Sabbath was given to man that he might become more like his Creator (Exodus 20:8).
+The Sabbath was given to man that he might become more like his Creator (Exodus 20:8-11).

 In His service,